Modeling for execution#

 User tasks#

-User Tasks are tasks performed by human actors.
-These tasks are typically used to model interactions between the process and users.
+User Tasks are tasks performed by humans.
+They model interactions between a process and its users.

-In practice, user tasks User Tasks are implemented by displaying the user a form.
-The implementation can be a completely custom “tasklist application”.
-The form can be configured to display process variables and allow the user to manipulate them.
-The filled form is submitted back to the engine by calling using its API.
+In practice, a User Task is implemented by presenting the user with a form (e.g. in a custom task list application).
+The form can display process variables and allow the user to update them.
+The completed form is submitted back to the engine via its API.

 Warning